awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 The following parameters are required:
 + `@source_db_name` – The name of the database to back up\.
 + `@s3_arn_to_backup_to` – The ARN indicating the Amazon S3 bucket to use for the backup, plus the name of the backup file\.

   The file can have any extension, but `.bak` is usually used\.

 The following parameters are optional:
-+ `@kms_master_key_arn` – The ARN for the KMS customer master key to use to encrypt the item\.
++ `@kms_master_key_arn` – The ARN for the symmetric KMS customer master key \(CMK\) to use to encrypt the item\.
+Amazon RDS doesn't support asymmetric CMKs\.

-  If you don't specify a KMS key identifier, then Amazon RDS uses the default encryption key for your new DB instance\.
-AWS KMS creates the default encryption key for your AWS account\.
+  If you don't specify a KMS key identifier, then RDS uses the default encryption key\.
 Your AWS account has a different default encryption key for each AWS Region\.
 For more information, see [Encrypting Amazon RDS Resources](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html)\.
 + `@overwrite_s3_backup_file` – A value that indicates whether to overwrite an existing backup file\.
   + `0` – Doesn't overwrite an existing file\.
 Setting this to 0 returns an error if the file already exists\.
 This value is the default\.
   + `1` – Overwrites an existing file that has the specified name, even if it isn't a backup file\.